ambrug/SpPros22_tapping-prominence/README.md

 * tapwrong.txt List of stimulus/listener combinations that had correct number of taps
 * wordinfo_manual.csv Lexical information about words and syllables
 * GECO_stimuli_overview.csv  Contextual info and info about presence of hesitations for each stimulus

+NB file with SUBTLEX word frequency data is taken directly from here: http://crr.ugent.be/SUBTLEX-DE/SUBTLEX-DE_txt_cleaned_with_Google00.zip